maxnachlinger/block-chain-talk/README.md

   is also responsible for broadcasting the block to the network, so that the other peers can verify the validity of its contents.
 - The consensus (or the single source of truth) is in the blocks at the longest chain.

+### Proof of Work drawbacks:

+- Lots of wasted power for mining blocks - I've read the bitcoin mining uses more power than the entire continent of Africa.